 Can I use these free printable cards for 3 Step Sequencing Cards?

 Yes!
 These free sequencing cards can also be used for learning 3 Step Sequencing.
 If kids are struggling with understanding 4 steps, you can dial the lesson back to meet the child where they are.
 Simply remove 1 of the middle cards.

 In most cases, I would recommend removing the third card.
-It seems like the more logical step to skip, if you are going to take out one of the sequencing cards.
+It seems like the more logical step to skip, if you are going to take out one of the sequencing cards for preschool.

 Books that Teach Sequencing